 Business management solutions keep track of your customers' business history: quotes, paid, unpaid and pending invoices.

-You can also categorize your customers:
+You can also categorise your customers:

 - To build customer loyalty initiatives